padpadpadpad/EdenMicrobes/README.md

 Three negative PCR controls per plate were amplified and sequenced in parallel with the regular samples.
 Three positive controls were also included and consisted of XX TO CONFIRM XX.
 Six wells per PCR plate were left empty (non-used tag combinations) to control for tag jumps which can occur during amplification and sequencing (see below for downstream data curation).
 All PCR products were pooled and the library was constructed using the Illumina TruSeq NanoPCRFree kit following the supplier’s instructions (Illumina Inc., San Diego, California, USA).
 Sequencing was performed on a Hiseq run (Illumina platform,San Diego, CA, USA) at the GeT-Plage platform (Toulouse, France).

 - **Bioinformatics Methods**
-All bioinformatic analyses were performed using the GenoToul bioinformatics platform, with sequence reads processed using the OBITOOLS package (Boyer et al. 2016), with initial compilation and filtering of contaminants using and R scripts (R Core Team, 2020) following the procedure described in Zinger et al. (2019).
-To consolidate ASVs, tools from Phyloseq to merge files were deployed..., before DADA2 (..) was used to assign taxonomy from UNITE () and SILVA () datasets.
+Bioinformatic analyses were performed using the GenoToul bioinformatics platform, with sequence reads processed using the OBITOOLS package (Boyer et al. 2016), with initial compilation and filtering of contaminants using and R scripts (R Core Team, 2020) following the procedure described in Zinger et al. (2019).
+To consolidate ASVs, further processing was performed using the University of Exeter RStudio Server...tools from Phyloseq to merge files were deployed..., before DADA2 (..) was used to assign taxonomy from UNITE () and SILVA () datasets.

 Bioinformatic analyses were performed on the GenoToul bioinformatics platform (Toulouse, France), with the OBITOOLS package (Boyer et al. 2016).
+PCR replicates were prepared and processed in 3 seperate libraries, with initial processing run for each of these seperately, prior to subsequent merging.
 First, ‘illuminapairedend’ was used to assemble paired-end reads.
 This algorithm is based on an exact alignment algorithm that considers the quality scores at all positions during the assembly process.
 Subsequently, we used the ‘ngsfilter’ command to identify and remove the primers and tags on each read, and assign reads to their respective samples.
 This program was used with its default parameters tolerating two mismatches for each of the two primers and no mismatch for the tags.
 Following this, sequencing reads were dereplicated using the ‘obiuniq’ command.
 Sequences of low quality (containing Ns or with paired-end alignment scores below 50) were excluded using the ‘obigrep’ command.
 The same command was used to exclude sequences represented by only one read (singletons) as they are more likely to be molecular artefacts (Taberlet et al. 2018).
 Sequences outside of the preset range were also discarded (90-200 in length for Eukaryotes; 30-400 for Bacteria; 30-900 for Fungi).

-To assign a taxon to fungal ASVs, we built a reference sequence database using the ecoPCR programme (Ficetola et al. 2010) and the fungi specific markers on the European Molecular Biology Laboratory (EMBL; release 141).
-ASVs were then assigned a taxonomy, using OBITOOL’s ecotag programme (Boyer et al. 2016), which performs a global alignment of each ASV sequence (the query) against each reference.
-The reference taxon assigned to each ASV corresponds to the Last Common Ancestor of all the best-match sequences for the query.
-For taxonomic assignment of bacteria and eukaryote OTUs, the SILVA taxonomic database was used (version 1.3; Quast et al., 2012).
-Classification was performed by a local nucleotide BLAST search against the non-redundant version of the SILVA SSU Ref dataset (release 132; http://www.arb-silva.de) using blastn (version 2.2.30+; http://blast.ncbi.nlm.nih.gov/Blast.cgi) with standard settings (Camacho et al., 2009).

 Datasets were subsequently filtered to remove contaminants as well as artefacts such as PCR chimeras and remaining sequencing errors, following Zinger et al. (2019) and using the metabaR R package (Zinger et al 2020), in R version 3.6.1 (R Development Core Team, 2013).
-The filtering process consisted of four steps: (i) a negative control-based filtering.
-ASVs whose maximum abundance was found in extraction/PCR negative controls were removed from the dataset, as they were likely to be reagent/aerosol contaminants, better amplified in the absence of competing DNA fragments as it is the case in biological samples. (ii) a reference-based filtering.
-ASVs which are too dissimilar from sequences available in reference databases are potential chimeras generated during sequencing and amplification.
-In this study, we chose to set similarity thresholds at 80% for bacteria and eukaryotes and due to the marker being more polymorphic, 65% for fungi.
-In addition, we removed all taxa that are not targeted by the primer used. (iii) an abundance-based filtering.
+The filtering process consisted of three steps: (i) a negative control-based filtering.
+ASVs whose maximum abundance was found in extraction/PCR negative controls were removed from the dataset, as they were likely to be reagent/aerosol contaminants, better amplified in the absence of competing DNA fragments as it is the case in biological samples. (ii) an abundance-based filtering.
 This procedure targets incorrect assignment of a few numbers of sequences corresponding to true ASVs occurring to the wrong sample, a phenomenon called “tag-switching” (Esling et al. 2015), “tag jumps” (Schnell et al. 2015) or “cross-talk” (Edgar 2018).
-It consists in setting ASVs abundances to 0 in samples where their abundance represents < 0.03% of the total OTU abundance in the entire dataset. (iv) Finally, we conducted a PCR-based filtering by considering any PCR reaction that yielded less than 1000 reads for fungi, bacteria and eukaryotes as non-functional, and removed them from the dataset.
-The number of reads, ASVs and PCRs removed at each stage for each marker are detailed in the table below.
+It consists in setting ASVs abundances to 0 in samples where their abundance represents < 0.03% of the total OTU abundance in the entire dataset. (iii) Finally, we conducted a PCR-based filtering by considering any PCR reaction that yielded less than 1000 reads for fungi, bacteria and eukaryotes as non-functional, and removed them from the dataset.
+The number of reads, ASVs and PCRs removed at each stage for each marker are detailed in table 3.

+Following initial curation, the three separate libraries were merged to create a single phyloseq object per marker which contained all of the ASVs x PCR reads.
+These were then assigned a taxonomy from the SILVA taxonomic database for Bacteria and Eukaryotes (version 1.3; release 132 Quast et al., 2012), and the UNITE data base () for fungi using the DADA2 pipeline ()....

+To this, a further subset of curation was performed: (i) PCRs with a readcount below a set threshold XXXX were removed (ii) Using the DADA2 processing, with a bootstrapping score set at 50, ASVs were removed from the dataset if they could not be assigned to the Phylum level

+### Table 3: ASV number and total readcount evolution following bioinformatic curation and contaminant removal

 |           | paired   |          | ngs_filtered |          | curated  |          | uniq    |          | no_singletons |          | PCRs above threshold (>1000) | Extraction Contaminent Removal | PCR Contaminent Removal | Sequencing Contaminent Removal |
 | --------- | -------- | -------- | ------------ | -------- | -------- | -------- | ------- | -------- | ------------- | -------- | ---------------------------- | ------------------------------ | ----------------------- | ------------------------------ |